Bathroom Design Details You Can't Ignore

-With all the sconces, pendants and fixtures out there, settling for basic lighting is a missed opportunity for some serious style.
+With all the sconces, pendants and fixtures out there, settling for basic bathroom lighting is a missed opportunity for some serious style.
 Because good lighting is so essential in a bathroom, it's important to not sacrifice functionality.
-Even though a bathroom is small, be sure to include ambient light (overall, indirect lighting that illuminates broadly), as well as task lighting (illuminates work areas, such as around the vanity).
+Although bathrooms are often small, be sure to include ambient light (overall, indirect lighting that illuminates broadly), as well as task lighting (lighting that illuminates work areas, such as around the vanity).
 Use accent lighting (track lights and adjustable recessed lights) to highlight architecture or other elements in the room.

 It's worth it to pay attention to bathroom details in a shower.
-A built-in seat, spa-like showerheads, and even pebble tile on the floor take the shower from a purely functional feature to an all-out experience.
+A built-in seat, spa-like rain showerheads, and even pebble floor tiles take a shower from a purely functional feature to an all-out experience.
 A column of recessed shelves with their own peek of accent tile provides a spot to store shampoos and soap at reach.

 Backsplashes aren't just for kitchens—try them as a bathroom decor idea.
 Add a band of tile behind your faucet for an extra dose of interest.
 If the rest of your walls are tiled, use a contrasting material in this spot so the feature stands out.

-Unique hardware adds extra polish to cabinetry and vanities.
+Unique hardware adds extra polish to bathroom cabinets and vanities.
 And it's a detail you can update without a full-on bathroom remodel.
 Often, you can easily replace standard, existing hardware with knobs or pulls more tailored to your tastes.